-In our OMS721 program, we have received from the FDA orphan drug designation for the prevention (inhibition) of complement-mediated TMAs and fast track designation for the treatment of patients with aHUS.
-We have requested from the FDA orphan and breakthrough therapy designations for OMS721 in IgA nephropathy and also plan to seek breakthrough or fast track designation for OMS721 in HSCT-TMA.
-In addition, we plan to pursue accelerated approval in aHUS, IgA nephropathy and HSCT-TMA.
+In our OMS721 program, we have received from the FDA orphan drug designation for the prevention (inhibition) of complement-mediated TMAs, fast track designation for the treatment of patients with aHUS, breakthrough therapy designation to OMS721 for the treatment of IgA nephropathy and orphan drug designation in IgA nephropathy.
+We are seeking breakthrough designation for OMS721 in HSCT-TMA and plan to pursue accelerated approval in one or more of the indications in development.
+In addition, in Europe we are pursuing orphan designation and Priority Medicines, or PRIME, status for the treatment of IgA nephropathy and PRIME status for the treatment of HSCT-TMA.

 - PDE10 OMS824 for Huntington's disease and Schizophrenia.
 OMS824, our lead phosphodiesterase 10, or PDE10, inhibitor, is in a Phase 2 clinical program for the treatment of Huntington's disease and a Phase 2 clinical program evaluating OMS824 for the treatment of schizophrenia.
 We are also evaluating other neurological indications for OMS824.
-Clinical trials in our Huntington's program are currently subject to dosing limitations.
-Plans for continuation of the OMS824 program will be based on internal ongoing work and on discussions with FDA.
-Clinical trials evaluating OMS824 in schizophrenia are suspended currently at the request of the FDA.
-Given that there was no active schizophrenia trial at the time of program suspension, the FDA will address the OMS824 schizophrenia program when we have a related trial protocol ready for initiation. - PPARy OMS405.
-In our peroxisome proliferator-activated receptor gamma, or PPARy, program, Phase 2 clinical trials have been conducted by our collaborators to evaluate a PPARy agonist, alone or in combination with other agents, for treatment of addiction to opioids and to nicotine.
-All of these Phase 2 clinical trials yielded positive results.
+Plans for continuation of the OMS824 program will be based on internal ongoing work and on discussions with the FDA.
+Clinical trials in our Huntington's program may progress, but if so are currently subject to dosing limitations pending agreement with the FDA.
+Clinical trials evaluating OMS824 in schizophrenia remain suspended at the request of the FDA until we submit to the FDA a protocol for a schizophrenia trial and receive its clearance to proceed. - PPARy OMS405.
+In our peroxisome proliferator-activated receptor gamma, or PPARy, program, Phase 2 clinical trials have been conducted by our collaborators to evaluate a PPARy agonist, alone or in combination with other agents, and have yielded positive data in the treatment of addiction to cocaine, heroin and nicotine.